Den1al/JSShell/README.md

 ```

 ### Optional : Pre flight scripts
-Those are scripts that will execute on every visist of a new client.
+Those are scripts that will execute on every registration of a new client.
 Use them wisely :)

 ### Profit :)